KenHV/kenhv.com/content/blog/linux-tweaks.md

-title = "Supercharge Your Linux System" description = "A repository of tweaks for Arch Linux." date = 2023-07-17 updated = 2024-06-09
+title = "Supercharge Your Linux System" description = "A repository of tweaks for Arch Linux." date = 2023-07-17 updated = 2024-06-30
 +++

-This post is intended to be a repository of tweaks for Arch Linux, although you can apply it to any distro.
+This post is intended to be a repository of tweaks for Arch Linux, although you can apply most of it to any distro.
 You must know how to set up an Arch Linux install beforehand.

 Go through the [Arch installation guide](https://wiki.archlinux.org/title/Installation_guide).
+If you have an SSD and plan on wiping your drive, do a [memory cell clearing](https://wiki.archlinux.org/title/Solid_state_drive/Memory_cell_clearing#NVMe_drive) to [restore factory write speeds](https://www.anandtech.com/show/2738/8).
 I go with Ext4 for my partitions.
 Refer to the [bytes-per-inode ratio](https://wiki.archlinux.org/title/Ext4#Bytes-per-inode_ratio) and [reserved block](https://wiki.archlinux.org/title/Ext4#Reserved_blocks) sections before creating your Ext4 partition.
 As for the kernel, just use `linux-zen`.
 Don't bother with all those fancy-sounding custom kernels you find out there.
 Once you finish the base install, boot into your new system.

 XFCE and GNOME are both solid options for a desktop environment.
 Go through the [general recommendations](https://wiki.archlinux.org/title/General_recommendations).
 Except for security, because protection is no fun.